mrjones2014/legendary.nvim/README.md

 - A parser to convert Vimscript keymap commands (e.g. `vnoremap <silent> <leader>f :SomeCommand<CR>`) to `legendary.nvim` keymap tables (see [Converting Keymaps From Vimscript](./doc/API.md#converting-keymaps-from-vimscript))
 - Anonymous mappings; show mappings/commands in the finder without having `legendary.nvim` handle creating them
 - Extensions to automatically load keymaps and commands from other plugins
-  - The internal extension API is considered unstable, as it will likely need to evolve as we add extensions for additional plugins with different setups.
-This mostly affects plugin developers, not users.

 ## Prerequisites